 Is there a minimal/maximal size for the label/the font?
 Is there a proportional size to respect?

-The regulation does not establish any rules related to the size for the label/the front.
+The regulation does not establish any rules related to the size for the label/the font.
 It is up to the manufacturer to decide which size of the label to use, and ensure that information is clear, understandable, legible and intelligible.

 Clarification about languages